Politics and Pancakes

 And that’s what I like to call Gluten Freedom.

-- 1 tbsp Coconut Flour sub 2 tbsp Chickpea flour if you're out of Coconut flour
+- 1 tbsp Coconut Flour sub 2 tbsp chickpea flour if you're out of coconut

 - 1 tsp Baking Powder

 - 2 Eggs, whole

 - 1 tbsp Coconut Oil or Butter, softened

 - ¼ cup Truvia Granulated Sweetener-I use the Truvia Baking Blend that still has some sugar but not so much sugar that I want to die.
 Swerve works too.

 - Combine flour, eggs, milk, and oil in a large bowl and mix until Flour, leaving out the baking powder until you are ready to cook.
 Set aside for 10 minutes to thicken.
 This is a great time to have a brunch cocktail!
 Or I guess you could prepare the syrup...

 - In a saucepan, combine sweetener, water, and berries and bring to a slow boil.
 Reduce heat to a simmer and cook uncovered from about 20 minutes or until the sauce reaches your desired thickness.
 I like it thick.
 Is it syrup?
 Jam?
 No one knows.